janstary/ftp/README.md

 if headers or libraries are installed in unusual places or interfaces defined in unusual headers.

-Please tell `hans@stare.cz` if any of the autodetection fails or any of the compatibility functions dont't work.
+Please submit an issue here if any of the autodetection fails or any of the compatibility functions dont't work.

 ### build and install

 Run `make` to build `ftp`.
-Run `make install` (or possibly `sudo make install`) to install the `ftp` binary and the `ftp.1` manpage.
+Run `make install` (or `sudo make install`) to install the `ftp` binary and the `ftp.1` manpage.

 ## systems

-These are the systems where this is tested.
+These are the systems where I test this.
-If any of the autodetection fails for you or any of the compatibility functions does not work, please let me know.
+Please let me know if it doesn't work for you.

 * MacOS 10.13.6